The beauty of premium leather is in its ability to evolve.

 - Polishing for a high shine and colour maintenance.

 - Protecting to shield the leather from the elements.

 It’s a common misconception that Nubucks and Suedes require more care than smooth leathers.
 To properly care for Nubuck, simply spray the shoe and sole with a Leather/Nubuck protectant.
 No conditioning or shining necessary!

 Accessories don’t typically face as much wear or tear, but they still need care and attention to keep them looking their best.

 To maintain the lustre and allure of the material, we recommend using an all-purpose leather protector, and regularly treating your Poppy Barley accessories with a leather conditioner or lotion.
 You can also shine your accessories with a soft, dry cloth.
 Keep any Nubuck or suede parts looking great by delicately brushing them with a Nubuck brush.

 Our Water-Resistant Leather can withstand the elements better than our traditional leathers, suedes, and nubucks.
 This is due to the special water-resistant coating applied to the leather to make it water resistant.
 To keep this material in its ideal condition, we recommend not using any abrasive solvents or materials during cleaning.
 Vigorous scrubbing and abrasive cleaners can remove the water-resistant coating, making the leather susceptible to damage caused by water, snow, and other environmental factors.

 It’s important to remove salt stains as soon as possible.
-Once salt stains dry and set, it’s very difficult to get rid of them.
+Once the salt stains dry and set, it’s very difficult to get rid of them.
 Use a mixture of warm water and lemon juice or vinegar to dab away salt stains (do not use this solution on suedes or nubucks).
+You can also use cleaning wipes if you are on the go.
 Allow the leather to dry on its own.
 Do not use heat to accelerate the drying process.